dalleyg/pyrseus/docs/source/writingplugins.rst

 If Adding to a Separate Repository
 ----------------------------------

-If you're creating a plugin in your own separate repository, follow these additional instructions.
+If you're creating a plugin in your own codebase, follow these additional instructions.

-- Create an instance object that implements `~pyrseus.ctx.api.ExecutorPluginEntryPoint`'s protocol.
+- Create a singleton instance object that implements `~pyrseus.ctx.api.ExecutorPluginEntryPoint`'s protocol.
 You can put it wherever you want and call it whatever you want.